Pyrex-ops/TimestampSync/readme.md

 1. Copy `upload_time.lua` to your MPV scripts directory:
    - **Linux/macOS**: `~/.config/mpv/scripts/`
    - **Windows**: `%APPDATA%\mpv\scripts\`
+     - On Windows it may be necessary to indicate the ".exe" extension (curl.exe)

 ### 3. Set Up the Golang Server